-MWM raises $55.9 million after generating 400 million music app downloads – TechCrunch
+MWM raises $55.9M after generating 400 million music app downloads – TechCrunch

 Popular music app publisher MWM has raised a $55.9 million (€50 million) funding round.
 Blisce/ is leading the round with Idinvest Partners, Bpifrance (Large Venture fund), Aglaé Ventures and Xavier Niel also participating.

-Some of MWM’s apps include edjing Mix, Beat Maker Pro, Drum Machine, Beat Snap 2, TaoMix 2, Guitar and Drums.
+Some of MWM’s apps include edjing Mix, Beat Maker Pro, Drum Machine, Beat Snap 2, TaoMix 2, and Guitar and Drums.
 The company has slowly expanded to cover more grounds in the music space, from production to learning, gaming and utilities.

 Up next, MWM wants to expand beyond music and tackle new verticals in the creative space.
 And the company seems well-positioned to reproduce some of its successes as MWM has attracted over 400 million app downloads over the years.